Khloé Kardashian: 2010–2017: Television and other ventures

 The sisters also released a book, Kardashian Konfidential, in November 2010.
 In February 2011, Kardashian and her husband released a unisex fragrance called "Unbreakable."
 In May 2011, Kardashian and her sisters announced the release of their first novel.
 Prior to publication, the sisters requested help with naming their book.
 The winner was offered a cameo appearance in the novel.
 In July 2011, it was announced that the winning title was Dollhouse.
 In October 2012, Kardashian and Odom released a second unisex fragrance, "Unbreakable Joy," inspired by the holiday season.

 Kardashian's radio show, The Mix Up With Khloé Kardashian Odom, was a "one-hour, commercial-free show where Kardashian will take requests, chat with her celebrity friends, and more during the Mavericks' season while she's in Dallas with her husband Lamar Odom."
 It aired on January 30, 2012.
 She later made an appearance on the MTV television series Punk'd with Kelly Osbourne and Miley Cyrus in February 2012.
 In October 2012, Kardashian and Mario Lopez were confirmed as the co-hosts of the second season of the American version of The X Factor.
 It was confirmed on April 22, 2013, that Kardashian will not return to co-host The X Factor for its third season.

 On March 26, 2014, E! announced a Keeping Up with the Kardashians spin-off series titled Kourtney & Khloé Take the Hamptons.
 The Hamptons follows Kourtney, Khloé, and Scott Disick as they relocate to The Hamptons while the girls work on the New York Dash store plus open a pop-up store.

-In 2015 she published a book titled Strong Looks Better Naked.
+In 2015 she published her first solo-book titled Strong Looks Better Naked.